Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

-The second physical mechanism for ZHCP states is closely related to the topological magnetoelectric (TME) effect, a property of 3D TIs.
-To understand the connection, consider a TI hetero-structure in which a thick TI film has an undoped interior sandwiched by magnetically doped regions near the film surface, the sample configuration in Fig. \ref{fig7:zero}(c).
-As described above, when the two surfaces have anti-parallel magnetization orientations, and the film is thick enough that the surface regions are electrically isolated, they will support half-quantized surface Hall conductances of opposite signs.
-In the presence of a weak electric field applied across the film, the orbital magnetizations associated with the corresponding equilibrium orbital currents do not cancel perfectly, and induce a non-zero orbital magnetization \cite{qi2008topological,essin2009magnetoelectric,wang2015quantized,morimoto2015topological,pournaghavi2021nonlocal}.
+\addCXL{The definition of the term axion insulators has been somewhat inconsistent in the literature.
+Generally, an axion insulator is viewed as a 3D TI with a non-zero quantized $\theta$ parameter in the bulk and the surface states gapped either by surface magnetism or bulk magnetism \cite{essin2009magnetoelectric,turner2012quantized,varnava2018surfaces}.
+In this terminology, axion insulators that allow for the observation of the TME effect have not only insulating bulks, but also insulating surfaces and hinges, a requirement that is satisfied by all-in or all-out magnetization configurations \cite{varnava2018surfaces}.
+A TI heterostructure in which a thick TI film has an undoped interior sandwiched by magnetically doped regions near the film surface, the sample configuration in Fig. \ref{fig7:zero}(c), with anti-parallel magnetization orientations on the two surfaces belongs to this category.
+When the TI film is thick enough that the surface regions are electrically isolated, this system will support half-quantized surface Hall conductances of opposite signs.} The orbital magnetizations associated with the corresponding equilibrium orbital currents then do not cancel perfectly tn the presence of a weak electric field applied across the film.
 The net magnetization per cross-sectional area is

 where $t$ is the film thickness, the first factor on the right-hand side is the surface state Hall conductance from Eq.~\ref{eq:edgemagnetism}, and the second is the electric potential drop across the film.
-The electric field creates a parallel bulk magnetization per unit volume with a universal coefficient of proportionality that is quantized in units of $e^2/2h$.
-This property, known as the TME effect, applies to bulk TIs with surface magnetizations whose projections onto the surface normal never vanish and change sign.
-For thin film geometries, the necessary condition is that the top and bottom surface magnetization be opposite in orientation, so that the chiral channel is absent in Fig.~\ref{fig7:zero}(c) and the side walls are gapped.
+The electric field creates a parallel bulk magnetization per unit volume with a universal coefficient of proportionality that is quantized in units of $e^2/2h$. \addCXL{This property known as the TME effect, is equivalent to having $\theta=\pi$ in the electromagnetic Lagrangian and to half quantized surface Hall conductivities.
+The TME is therefore activated by surface magnetizations whose projections onto the surface normal never change sign.} For thin film geometries, the necessary condition is that the top and bottom surface magnetizations are opposite in orientation, so that the chiral edge channel is absent in Fig.~\ref{fig7:zero}(c).